tapwork/SolarDB/README.md

 ## Idea
+* Cheap smart plug that use solar energy only (smart controlled by an iOS app)
 * Use the data coming from the solar inverter to control the charge your EV
 * Automatic charging the EV with the solar panels when reaching a defined kW/h peak.
 * That allows the owner to charge by green energy only!
 * Show the current solar production in the car.

+## Competitors
+* NRGKick connect plug https://www.nrgkick.com: Costs 400 Euro